 Professor of the History of Modern Architecture and Urbanism, Brown University

-Nina Maria Gorrissen Fellow of History - Class of Fall 2013
+Nina Maria Gorrissen Fellow in History - Class of Fall 2013

 Dietrich Neumann, Professor of the History of Modern Architecture and Urbanism at Brown University, concentrates on European and American architectural production from the late nineteenth and early twentieth centuries—from the minutiae of building technologies to the transatlantic discourse about skyscrapers and urbanism.
 He also works on the history of film-set design and architectural illumination.
 His books include Film Architecture: Set Design from Metropolis to Blade Runner (Prestel, 1996), Richard Neutra’s Windshield House (Harvard, 2001), Architecture of the Night (Prestel, 2002), and “The Structure of Light”: Richard Kelly and the Illumination of Modern Architecture (Yale, 2010).
 Two additional manuscripts are scheduled for publication: The Barcelona Pavilion (Chicago) and A Skyscraper for Mussolini: Palanti and Urban Planning in Fascist Rome.